Texas Hold 'Em Starting Hand Nicknames

 - 66 - Cherries {shape of the fruit}; Route 66; Kicks {rhymes with 66 in "Route 66" song}

-- 65 - Ken Warren {poker writer who bestowed his own nickname in a book}
+- 65 - Ken Warren {poker writer who bestowed his own nickname in a book}; Lawrence Taylor {NFL Hall of Fame linebacker who wore #56}

 - 64 - The Rabbit {Australian cricketer Adam Gilchrist who hit a lot of 6's and 4's}; Gilchrist